QMUL/wacky/README.md

+# Wacky

 The Wacky project is a set of tools for working with the ukwac dataset.
-It consists of...
+It consists of

 * A C++ program that does a lot of the heavy lifting
 * A set of python scripts for analyis and further processing